Application for membership (for experienced interpreters)

 Minimum requirements for language coverage

-Each A language is to be covered by at least 2 sponsors with an A in that language.
+When the target language of the pair is an A, it is to be covered by at least 2 sponsors with an A in that language and an A, a B or a C in the source language.

-Each B language is to be covered by at least 1 sponsor with an A and 1 with an A or B in that language.
+When the target language of the pair is a B, it is to be covered by at least 1 sponsor with an A and 1 with an A or a B in that language and an A, a B or a C in the source language.

 By requiring a minimum number of days worked under professional conditions, AIIC effectively asks applicants to pass the "test" of the workplace.